-According to cancer.gov During 2011–2014, 38% of children ages 3–11 years, 50% of non-Hispanic blacks, 48% of people living below the poverty level, and 39% of people living in rental housing were exposed to secondhand smoke.
+According to www.cancer.gov during 2011–2014, 38% of children ages 3–11 years, 50% of non-Hispanic blacks, 48% of people living below the poverty level, and 39% of people living in rental housing were exposed to secondhand smoke.
 Premium cigar smokers were not measured in this study.
-According to the CDC current cigarette smoking was higher among persons with a lower annual household income than those with higher annual household incomes.
+According to the C.D.C. or Center for Disease Control current cigarette smoking was higher among persons with a lower annual household income than those with higher annual household incomes.
 About 21 of every 100 adults with an annual household income less than $35,000 (21.4%).

-So yes secondhand smoke does exist, but not necessarily secondhand cancer.
-However secondhand smoke statistically seems to be in lower income households and environments with prevalent cigarette smoking.
+So yes secondhand smoke does exist, but not necessarily secondhand cancer; and certainly not from adult premium cigar smokers.
+Secondhand smoke, however, statistically appears to be in lower income households and environments with prevalent cigarette smoking.
 Although there was no mention of smokers of premium cigars, that can be attributed that to a lower income level not purchasing premium cigars because premium cigars cost more.
 So, if you’re going to blame second hand smoke risks, I would leave out premium cigars from this equation.
 The majority of secondhand cigar smoke is done at cigar events and smoking lounge where underage youths are not permitted.

 Misconception Number 4.
 Tobacco is completely unhealthy and there are absolutely no benefits to perpetuate the habit.

 Now what does all this mean?
-Well I’m not saying that everyone should rush out to your local tobacconists and puff of a London cloud of cigar smoke everywhere you go, but unlike smoking highly addictive cigarettes, cigars are designed to make you relax and enjoy yourself.
-When you’re relaxed you relieve stress.
-And reducing stress is by far the greatest health benefit.
-As well as medicinal research to curing diseases.
+Well I’m not saying that everyone should rush out to your local tobacconists and puff of a London fog cloud of cigar smoke everywhere you go, but unlike smoking highly addictive cigarettes cigars are designed to make you relax and enjoy yourself.
+Cigars are a premium product to be enjoyed on occasion, at work, or bringing friends and family together.
+When you’re relaxed you relieve stress and reducing stress is by far the greatest health benefit; as well as medicinal research to curing diseases.
 All I’m saying is, tobacco is not the enemy you think it is...